merkle-open/generator-nitro/app/templates/project/docs/nitro.md

     /views/_data/index-test.json
     http://localhost:8080/index?_data=index-test

+#### Data per component

+Component data will overwrite data from views.
+(Use as described above.)

 #### Data in request

-You may overwrite data in request parameters.
+You may overwrite data from views & components in request parameters.

 `?pageTitle=Testpage` will overwrite the the data for the handlebars expression `{{pageTitle}}`